pypa/packaging.python.org/source/specifications/externally-managed-environments.rst

 History
 =======

-This specification was originally approved as :pep:`668`.
+- June 2022: This specification was approved through :pep:`668`.